Ghini/ghini.desktop/doc/building.rst

 When we first introduced the diagram, we did not explain the reason why different arrows representing different data flows, had different colours: some are deep green, some in a lighter tint.
-If you suspected this bore a meaning then you were quite right and the present section explains it.
+If you suspected this bore a meaning then you were quite right:

-Deeper green streams are constant flows of data, representing the core activity of one of the components, eg: the interaction between ghini.desktop and its database server, or your internet browser querying ghini.web.
+Deeper green streams are constant flows of data, representing the core activity of a component, eg: the interaction between ghini.desktop and its database server, or your internet browser and ghini.web.

-Lighter green streams are import/export actions, initiated by the user at the command panel of ghini.desktop, or in ghini.tour settings page.
+Lighter green streams are import/export actions, initiated by the user at the command panel of ghini.desktop, or in the ghini.tour settings page.

 This is the same graph, but we have named these streams: